 Such "microhaemorrhage" is a plausible explanation for brainstem symptoms occurring int he presence of a brainstem cavernoma but it is more difficult to relate to less-specific symptoms (e.g. a bitemporal headache).
 Occasionally there will be overt bleeding from a cavernoma which damages the surrounding nervous tissue and results n stroke.
 When reading the medical literature on the topic it is not always clear what authors mean by "bleeding" and it is not neccesarily the casethat these different types of bleeding should be regarded as equivalent in terms of the danger to a patient.

-Moreover the risk of overt bleeding appears to be influenced by the location of the AVM and whether there has been bleeding previously.
+Moreover the risk of overt bleeding appears influenced by the location of the cavernoma and whether there has been bleeding previously.
 It may also be the case that certain genetic alterations impose an elevated risk for bleeding.
-The meta-analysis conducted by Horne et al.1 suggested that the five-year risk of bleeding for a cavernoma other than in the brain stem was 3·8% (95% Confidence Interval 2·1–5·5).
-Brainstem cavernous.
-If they had presented with intracranial bleeding of a focal neurological deficit (e.g. a facial weakness or limb weakness) that five-year risk was 18·4% (95% 13·3–23·5).
+The meta-analysis conducted by Horne et al.1 suggested that the five-year risk of bleeding for a cavernoma other than in the brainstem was 3·8% (95% Confidence Interval 2·1–5·5).
+If presenting with intracranial bleeding or a focal neurological deficit (e.g. a facial weakness or limb weakness) that five-year risk was 18·4% (95% 13·3–23·5).

 Brainstem cavernomas appeared to harbour significantly higher risk in the same study.
 If asymptomatic to begin with the five-year risk of bleeding was 8·0% (95% CI 0·1–15·9) and if there was a history of bleeding or neurological deficit 30·8% (95% CI 26·3–35·2).